thinreports/thinreports-basic-editor/basic-editor/README.md

-# Basic Report Editor
+# Basic Editor

-An editor to edit templates in the basic-report format, which is the traditional and stable format.
+An editor for editing basic-format templates, which is the traditional and stable template format.

 ## Supported Platforms